-In millions of dollars December 31, 2023
+In millions of dollars December 31, 2024

-2024 \$ 306
+2025 \$ 7

-2025 308
+2026 1,111

-2026 1,117
+2027 through 2029

-Thereafter 2,061
+Thereafter 1,546

-Total \$ 3,792
+Total \$ 2,664

 (4) Capital Requirements

 The Company is a registered swap dealer with the NFA and the CFTC and is subject to §CFTC 23.101 Minimum Financial Requirements for Swap Dealers and Major Swap Participants.
 The Company has elected to calculate capital under §CFTC 23.101(a)(1)(i), using the Bank-Based method which is based primarily on existing capital requirements for Bank Holding Companies (BHC).
 The Company is required to satisfy the following requirements.
 Maintain Capital of not less than a) Common Equity Tier 1 Capital of \$20 million; b) Common Equity Tier 1 Capital equal to at least 6.5% of the Company's BHC Equivalent Risk-weighted Assets; c) Common Equity Tier 1 Capital & Tier 2 Capital, equal to at least 8% of the Company's BHC Equivalent Risk-weighted Assets; d) Total Capital equal to at least 8% of the Company's Uncleared Swap Margin and e) the amount of capital required by the NFA.
 The Company is required to obtain pre-approval from the NFA of any subordinated loan agreement in order for the subordinated debt to be used for regulatory capital.